spotify/github-java-client/CONTRIBUTING.md

 way to get started helping the project is to *file an issue*.
 Issues can include bugs to fix, features to add, or documentation that looks outdated.

+This library is maintained by @spotify/gjc-maintainers.
+If you have any questions, issues or need a review, please tag this team in the relevant PR/issue.

 ## Contributions

 This project welcomes contributions from everyone.